 Bexley Seabury engages in a continuous and regular process of assessment of student learning and program effectiveness.
 The purpose of this process is to evaluate how well are measuring up to our stated goals; to determine the degree to which students are achieving desired learning outcomes; to identify gaps and implement changes which will allow us to close those gaps; and to alter our goals and outcomes in light of the changing educational and vocational needs of our students.

 - placement data (MDiv graduates);

-- student survey results;
+- student course survey results;

 The Master of Divinity Program

-|# of course reports||Avg.
+|# of surveys||Avg.
 Score between 1-10||% between 8-10|

-|Courses contributed to progress toward curricular goals||22||9||85|
+|Courses contributed to progress toward relevant curricular goals||337||9.0||84|

-|Students integrated course material with vocation and ministry||19||9||91|
+|Students integrated course material with vocation and ministry||300||8.9||84|

-|Quality of Instruction||21||9||88|
+|Quality of Instruction||386||9.3||90|